tsaic2808/tsaic2808.github.io/_pages/about.md

   - /about.html
 ---

-I am a **postdoctoral fellow specializing in theoretical cosmology**, currently based at Indiana University, Bloomington.
-I earned my **doctorate in Physics** from the University of Wisconsin-Madison, USA.
-My research focuses on exploring the interplay between early-universe physics and late-universe observables, bridging theoretical cosmology with observational data analysis.
-My interests span a range of topics, including **axion cosmology, out-of-equilibrium systems in the early universe, isocurvature perturbations, inflation and primordial perturbations, non-gaussianity, large-scale structure formation, EFTofLSS-based analysis, primordial black holes, and gravitational wave phenomenology**.

 Originally from New Delhi, India, I earned my Bachelor’s degree in Physics from the Sri Sathya Sai Institute for Higher Learning and a Master of Technology in Nuclear Sciences from the University of Delhi, India.
 During my master’s program, I spent a year at the French Atomic Energy Commission (CEA-Saclay) in France, pursuing advanced studies in Theoretical Reactor Physics.

 I began my career as a research scientist at the Institute for Plasma Research (IPR), India, focusing on nuclear analysis for the sub-systems of the International Thermonuclear Experimental Reactor (ITER).
 During this time, I led the development of an in-house nuclear activation code named 'ACTYS'.
 In 2018, I embarked on my doctoral journey at the University of Wisconsin-Madison, where I passionately pursued high-energy physics, nuclear physics, and cosmology, and have had the privilege of working closely with brilliant researchers on advancing theoretical cosmology.